-- Series:

-- Array (of objects of the same type) (ID)

-- Homogenous array that can be indexed.

-- Data Frame:

 - Table structure (2D)

 - Columns

 - Column types can be different

 - For one column: all values are of the same type (a Series)

 - Fast and efficient DataFrame object with default and customized indexing. - Tools for loading data into in-memory data objects from different file formats.